LoneDestroyer/AWA-Twitch-Quest-Link-Replacer/README.md

 <!-- Features -->
 ## Features
 - Doesn't load Twitch Stream
-- Replaces the AWA Twitch Quest Links with a redirect to the popout
+- Changes AWA Quest Links to open the extension only
-- Checks popout if the Streamer is using the new or old version of AWA extension and redirects appropriatley
+- Picks the right extension view automatically (Component or Panel)
+- Automatically switches to a new streamer if the current one goes offline (*uses [AWA Twitch Live](https://www.alienwarearena.com/twitch/live)*)
+- Automatically switches to a 2x ARP Streamer when available

 <!-- Install Help -->
 ## Installation